 Flashing is most often formed through soldering, though there are a variety of different kinds of roof flashing.
 Chimney flashing will be used at the base of the chimney in multiple parts.
-There will be flashing around the bottom, step flashing around the sides, and finishing with saddle flashing around the top.
-Additionally, flashing around the chimney, a cap flashing is used to lap over the edges of the rest of the flashings to keep water out.
+There will be flashing around the bottom and sides and finished with saddle flashing around the top.
+Additionally, there will be flashing around the chimney; a cap flashing is used over the edges of the rest of the flashing to keep water out.

 The most common areas leaks occur are where pipes penetrate the roof surface or in valleys.
 These areas should be sealed with special asphalt roofing cement.
 In order to prevent leaking around areas with pipes, one should invest in vent pipe flashing.

 Since flashing is installed at your home’s most vulnerable areas, it’s not uncommon for it to be damaged.
 Damage can occur in several ways, like cracking, warping, or being torn away completely.

 Flashing may become damaged because of poor installation, sloppy repairs, age, and exposure as well as weather related issues.